w3c/wai-intro-wcag/content/new-in-22.md

 ### 3.3.7 Accessible Authentication (A)

 <blockquote class="sc">
-  <p> If an authentication process relies on a <a href="#dfn-cognitive-function-test">cognitive function test</a>, at least one other method must also be available that does not rely on a cognitive function test.</p>
+  <p> If an authentication process relies on a <a href="https://www.w3.org/TR/WCAG22/#dfn-cognitive-function-test">cognitive function test</a>, at least one other method must also be available that does not rely on a cognitive function test.</p>
 </blockquote>
 <p class="persona">@@:</p>
 <div class="quotes">